Harshithad9/SuprMentr-Web-Development-Internship-2026/Assignment-4(Make It Beautiful)/README.md

-# 📘 Assignment (17/02/2026)
+# Assignment (17/02/2026)

-## 🎨 Assignment Name: Make It Beautiful
+## Assignment Name: Make It Beautiful

-### 📌 Description
+### Description

-This assignment focuses on styling a previously created personal profile webpage using CSS.
+This assignment focuses on styling a previously created webpage using CSS to improve its visual appearance.

 ---

-## 🛠️ Technologies Used
+## Technologies Used

-- HTML5
+* HTML5
-- CSS3
+* CSS3

 ---

-## ✨ Styling Features Added
+## Features Implemented

-- Background color
-- Custom fonts
-- Box shadow
-- Rounded corners
-- Image border styling
-- Hover effects on links
-- Proper spacing using margin and padding
+* Applied colors and fonts
+* Added borders and spacing
+* Improved layout using box model

 ---

-## 🎯 Learning Outcome
+## Learning Outcome

-Through this assignment, I learned:

-- How to link external CSS
-- How to apply colors and fonts
-- How to style elements using borders and spacing
-- How to improve webpage appearance using CSS
+I learned how to enhance the visual appearance of a webpage using CSS and how styling impacts user experience.